lendis-ratgeber-homeoffice-im-ausland-hero

 Home office abroad

-For many employees, the transition to a hybrid working environment is also reviving the dream of working on the beach.
-More and more employees are already taking advantage of the opportunity to work from other countries, while elsewhere companies are still hesitant to give their employees more freedom in their choice of work location.
+The shift to a hybrid working world is also reviving the dream of working on the beach for many employees.
+Employees are increasingly taking advantage of the opportunity to work from other countries, while elsewhere companies are hesitant to give their employees more freedom in choosing their place of work.

-Extending your vacation and working on the beach for a few days, which sounds straightforward at first, can lead to a number of questions.
-This guide provides an overview of what to look out for if you want to move your place of work abroad.
+Extending your vacation and working a few days on the beach, which sounds uncomplicated at first, can lead to a few questions.
+This guide provides an overview of what to look out for if you want to move your workplace abroad.

 What is meant by working from home abroad?